Freiberg University of Mining and Technology

-The Technische Universität Bergakademie Freiberg (abbreviation: TU Bergakademie Freiberg, TUBAF) is a public university of technology with 4,389 students in the city of Freiberg, Saxony, in Germany.
-The university's focuses are exploration, mining & extraction, processing, and recycling of natural resources & scrap, as well as developing new materials and researching renewable energies.
+The Technische Universität Bergakademie Freiberg (abbreviation: TU Bergakademie Freiberg, TUBAF; inofficial translation: Freiberg University of Mining and Technology) is a public university of technology with 4,389 students in the city of Freiberg, Saxony, in Germany.
+The university's focuses are exploration, mining and extraction, processing, and recycling of natural resources and scrap, as well as developing new materials and researching renewable energies.
 It is the oldest university of mining and metallurgy in the world.

 History

 Pre-1945

 The institution was established in 1765, during the Age of Enlightenment, by Prince Francis Xavier of Saxony based on plans by Friedrich Wilhelm von Oppel and Friedrich Anton von Heynitz.
 At the time, it was called the Kurfürstlich-Sächsische Bergakademie zu Freiberg (by 1806: Königlich-Sächsische Bergakademie zu Freiberg).
 Its main purpose was the education of highly skilled miners and scientists in fields connected to mining and metallurgy.
 There had developed a need for mining, as an industry to regenerate Saxony's economy, since Saxony had been defeated in the Seven Years' War.

 Before the establishment of the Bergakademie (mining school), four similar institutions had been founded in other countries: Potosí, Bolivia (1757–1786); Kongsberg, Norway (1757–1814); Schemnitz, today's Slovakia (Banská Štiavnica, 1762–1919); and Prague (1762–1772).
 Since these do not exist anymore, Freiberg University is the oldest and still operational University of Mining and Technology.
 After the École des Ponts et Chaussées, which was established in 1747, it is also the second oldest institution of higher learning with focus on STEM-research (university of technology).